-The online map is an inventory of resident and County-led initiatives that support growing food in public places, such as parks, trails, school yards and church grounds.
-The map highlights food grown by groups, including community and school gardens (where food grown is harvested by members), as well as projects that support pollinator habitat.
-Edible plants that grow naturally in public spaces such as storm ponds and trails are highlighted on the map alongside edible planters.
+The edible plants online map is an inventory of resident and County-led initiatives that support growing food in public places, such as parks, trails, school yards and in planters.
+The map highlights food grown by groups, including community and school gardens (where food grown is harvested by members), as well as projects where food grown is for everyone to enjoy.
+Edible plants that grow naturally in public spaces such as storm ponds and trails are highlighted on the map alongside projects that support pollinator habitat.

 The map will be updated regularly as our inventory of edible plants and landscapes continues to grow.

 Help us populate the map!
 Residents are invited to share locations of edible shrubs and trees throughout urban areas in Strathcona County.
 Call us at 780-417-7100.

 The information in the edible plants online map is provided as a reference for people with sufficient knowledge of edible berries and plants to learn the locations of known geographic areas that contain them.